Wednesday, August 19, 2015

 Nintendo Entertainment System

 The Mega Man series is unique for me because I never actually owned a Mega Man game growing up.
 But I still view the first title as an NES classic and one of the best side scrollers out there.
-I was only ever able to play this game when visiting a friend's house (Brian, lived across the street from me, a real trouble maker.... what ever happened to him?).
-I don't think I ever beat the game either.
-We were just little kids, about 5 or 6 years old, and this game was fucking hard.
-Aside from the first game in the series, I have only played Mega Man 2.
+Since I didn't own the game, I was only able to play it when visiting a friend's house (his name was Brian, and he lived across the street from me.
+He was a real trouble maker.
+I wonder whatever happened to him?).
+I don't think I ever beat the game.
+We were just little kids, about 6 years old, and this game was a little too hard for us.
+Aside from the first game in the series, I have only played Mega Man 2 and a little bit of Mega Man 3.
 So there is a whole lot of Mega Man out there that I have yet to experience.

 I played through the first two titles pretty quickly.
 They were difficult, but manageable.
 Especially in the internet age where I could just look up what order to play the levels in, what weapons are the best to take down each boss, things of this nature.
 But for whatever reason I stalled out and never got around to playing Mega Man 3.
 This was, like I said, about 7 or 8 years ago.
 Inexcusable!